 Each step in a test is composed of the following fields:

 A system-generated sequence number.
 Test steps execute according to the Seq order.
 When you copy, move, add, or delete a step, Seq is refreshed.

 A system-generated unique identifier for each step, in a test.
 The ID value does not change when you move, add, or delete a step.

 Test maintenance reports use the ID value.

 Click in this field to add a comment for the step.

 Deselect this field to inactivate a step.
-PTF l skips inactive steps when the test runs.
-Each step is active by default.
+PTF skips inactive steps when executing the test.
 This field is grayed for inactive steps.

 This field is required only for scroll handling.